Kuuhhl/IconIDFinder/README.md

 requests
 pillow
 ```
-# Binary version
+# Download
-If you don't have Python installed, I have provided binary versions [here](https://github.com/Kuuhhl/IconIDFinder/releases).
+If you don't have Python installed, I have provided binary versions for windows [here](https://github.com/Kuuhhl/IconIDFinder/releases).
 # How to use it
 ## Start the program
 * Open `main.py` or `ID Finder.exe`